-• In 2022, Czechia's police launched an educational prevention initiative called 'Your Journey Online.'
+- In 2022, Czechia's police launched an educational prevention initiative called "Your Journey Online."
 The first part focuses on educating children and young individuals on how to present themselves on social media and underlines the importance of securing their devices and personal accounts.
 The second part of the programme concentrates on navigating online information, stressing the need for fact-checking, especially amid widespread misinformation, and being aware of common cyber fraud tactics.
-Source: State of the Digital Decade 2024 Czechia.

-- A key stakeholder in this field is the CZ.NIC Association, which, in cooperation with other organisations, operates the national Safer Internet Centre. - The "First Mobile" guide is for parents who are about to get their children their first smartphone.
+Source: State of the Digital Decade 2024 Czechia. - The 'First Mobile' guide is for parents who are about to get their children their first smartphone.
 It has been prepared by the Safer Internet Centre in cooperation with the Police of the Czech Republic, the O2 Foundation and mobile operators Vodafone and T-Mobile.
-The guide contains a number of recommendations on how to set up a smartphone correctly and introduces the most common risks children can face when using it.
+The guide contains a number of recommendations on how to set up a smartphone correctly and introduces the most common risks children can face when using it. - The Ministry of the Interior, together with Palacký University in Olomouc, has produced a methodological guide on the prevention of risky behaviour among children and youths online created for local authorities and police as well as for other target groups in the school environment ('Cyber Academy for municipal staff, municipal police and other target groups in the school environment').